iOS 15 release date, beta and all the new iPhone features

 iOS 15: Release date and betas

+Let's start with the beta process first.
+Apple has handed developers a beta of iOS 15 during WWDC so they can get started updating their apps to take advantage of the software's new features.
+Unless you're an app maker, that's not a beta you're going to want to install on your phone.
+(Not that you could, anyway — it's only available to registered developers.)

+The public beta of iOS 15 is what you'll want.
+And that's coming in July.
+If Apple follows the pattern of previous releases, you'll just need to head to Apple's beta website and login with your Apple ID to register your iPhone.
+(It's best to visit that site on the device where you wish to install the beta.)
+You'll be able to download the public beta once that software becomes available.
+Expect multiple updates to the iOS 15 public beta after that first release until the full version is ready.

-Apple usually launches the new version of iOS about the same time as a new iPhone.
+When will that be?
+Apple simply says the fall of this year.
+Apple typically launches the new version of iOS about the same time as a new iPhone.
 (Usually, the iOS update shows up a few days ahead of time.)
-This typically happens in September.
+This generally happens in September.
 However, due to the COVID-19 pandemic, Apple delayed the launch of the iPhone 12 series until October 2019; iOS 14 still released in September 2020.
 With that in mind, we think iOS 15 will drop in September of this year.

-Developers will get an iOS 15 beta at WWDC, and Apple will likely follow the pattern of the last few iOS releases, including iOS 14, by offering a public beta.
-The public meta is coming in July.

-To enroll in Apple's public beta program, just head to Apple's beta website and login with your Apple ID.
-(It's best to visit that site on the device where you wish to install the beta.)
-You'll be able to download the public beta once that software becomes available.

 iOS 15: What devices will it support?